meinside/meinside.github.io/_posts/2015-11-06-Building-a-Telegram-bot-on-Raspberry-Pi.md

 ![cmd_bot](https://cloud.githubusercontent.com/assets/185988/10966176/2861915c-83f5-11e5-91a6-ed2aa409db51.png)

-then it will respond to each of them as you see.
+then it will respond to each of them as you select.

 ## 6. Trouble shooting